lexicalunit/spellbot/README.md

 mind that sometimes SpellBot will respond to you via Direct Message to avoid being too spammy in text channels.**

-- `!help`: Provides detailed help about all of the following commands.
+- `!spellbot help`: Provides detailed help about all of the following commands.
 - `!about`: Get information about SpellBot and its creators.

 > **Note:** To use the